top of page

 TAKE ACTION

-The Texas 87th legislative session is packed with legislative activities with significant impact to the well being and rights of Texas women, both positively and negatively.
-Here are the top 10 bills on Texas NOW’s radar in 2021.
+The Texas 89th legislative session is packed with legislative activities with significant impact to the well being and rights of Texas women, both positively and negatively.
+Here are the top bills on Texas NOW’s radar in 2025.

 If you feel passionately about any of these bills or any other bills introduced in this legislative session, please take action and make your voice heard.
 Find your representatives at https://www.commoncause.org and contact them by email or by phone.
+Find more detailed information on each of these bills by visiting https://capitol.texas.gov

-TOP BILLS WE SUPPORT
+TOP HOUSE BILLS WE ARE WATCHING

 1